tuethu/IBM-Data-Science-Course/Course 8_Data Visualization with Python/Module 5_Final Project and Exam/Practice Assignment: Part 2 - Creating Dashboards.md

 ```

-#TASK 5: Add the callback function.
+## TASK 2.5 Add the callback function.
 - Place to define the callback function .

 ```